MallocNull/circlescape/PROTOCOL.md

 * User IDs: Hex string, 8 bytes unsigned
 * Co-ordinates:  8 bytes, double-precision float
 * Big Int: Hex string, variable size

-### Packet IDs

-A packet ID may have a specific "direction" of communication, in that an endpoint may either act as a _requester_ or a _responder_.
-A _requester_ is an endpoint that drives all of the communication on that specific packet ID, while the _responder_ is responsible for providing a timely response to the requests it receives.
-A _responder_ for a specific packet ID should never send that packet ID unsolicited; either the packet will be ignored or the other endpoint will close the connection.
-Any packet ID marked as bidirectional may be initiated by either endpoint at any time.

-A _blind requester_ is an endpoint that sends out a packet of a certain ID and either does not expect a response or expects a response on a different packet ID.

 ## Master/Slave Servers